 Ichi Ni Nana – Check them out for a truly awesome Japanese dining experience.

-Veggie Bar – One of the most popular spots on Brunswick Street, and for good reason.
-Eat your dinner here and afterwards pop over next door for dessert at their dessert bar Girls and Boys.
+Veggie Bar – One of the most popular spots on Brunswick street, and for good reason.
+Eat your dinner here and afterwards pop over next door for dessert at their dessert bar Boys and Girls.

 400 Gradi and Lygon Street – It has been awarded the prize for ‘Best Margarita Pizza in the World’, so they must be doing something right.
 400 Gradi is located in the Italian Precinct of Melbourne on Lygon Street.
 You can find great Italian food all along Lygon Street, simply stroll down the footpath, absorb the Italian atmosphere and take your pick at some pizza or freshly made pasta, they’re all great there.